OpenDroneMap/docs/source/using.rst

                         lower memory usage.
 Since GSD is an estimate, sometimes ignoring it can result in slightly better image output quality.
-  --mve-confidence      Discard points that have less than a certain confidence
-                        threshold.
-This only affects dense reconstructions
-                        performed with MVE.
-Higher values discard more points.
-                        Default: 0.6
   --mesh-size <positive integer>
                         The maximum vertex count of the output mesh.
 Default:
                         100000